4 Reasons To Buy CinchSeal’s Rotary Shaft Seals

 A quick look at some CinchSeal products

 - 7500 Series: The unique self-adjusting design means these seals require no maintenance.
-They’re perfect for screw conveyors, bucket elevators and other bulk solid applications.
+They’re perfect for industrial screw conveyors, bucket elevators and other bulk solid applications.

 - 7600 Series: Also ideal for screw conveyors, bucket elevators and other bulk handling equipment, these solid aluminum seals work for larger shaft sizes, from 3.937” to 6.00”.